 The SAWMPO is the regional transportation planning organization that provides support for multimodal transportation projects in our area.
 Special emphasis is placed on providing equal access to a variety of transportation choices, and effective public involvement in the transportation planning process.

 Your voice matters and you have a role to play in informing and helping to shape SAWMPO’s programs, plans, studies.
 Get involved with SAWMPO and subscribe to our mailing list to be notified of opportunities for public comment on our Plans and Studies.

 Establishment of the Staunton-Augusta-Waynesboro Metropolitan Planning Organization

-A set of Bylaws was adopted on November 7, 2012 to create the structure and representation on the MPO.
+A set of Bylaws was adopted on November 7, 2012 to create the structure and representation of the MPO.
 The MPO Bylaws created two committees, the Policy Board and the Technical Advisory Committee.

 What is a Metropolitan Planning Organization?

-A Metropolitan Planning Organization (MPO) is a transportation policy-making body consisting of representatives from local, state and federal governments, transit agencies, transportation providers and other stakeholders.
+A Metropolitan Planning Organization (MPO) is a transportation policy-making body consisting of representatives from local, state, and federal governments, as well as transit agencies, transportation providers, and other stakeholders.
 The United States Congress passed the Federal-Aid Highway Act of 1962, which required the formation of an MPO for any urbanized area (UZA) with a population greater than 50,000.

-MPOs recognize the critical links between transportation and other societal goals such as economic health, air quality, social equity, environmental resource consumption and overall quality of life.
+Metropolitan Planning Organizations recognize the critical links between transportation and other societal goals such as economic health, air quality, social equity, environmental resource consumption, and overall quality of life.